 lessons and INTensives

 RIDING LESSONS: My place or yours?
 Lessons can be scheduled at the Aumsville Oregon barn on school horses or you can haul in.
 Mary Anne also will travel to teach at your own barn.
-Both the Portland and Seattle areas are routinely on her circuit for teaching, and other locations are welcome— just reach out through the contact page.
+Both the Portland and Seattle areas are routinely on her circuit for teaching, and other locations across the US and Europe are welcome— just reach out through the contact page.

 ONLINE OR VIRTUAL lessons are available anywhere in the world, and Mary Anne is experienced and skilled at teaching virtually.